Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

 For some owners, being needy is one of the only sticking points to this pup.
-But if you are looking for a needy dog who will want to glue himself to you, you couldn’t ask for a better dog than the Cocker Sheltie.
+But if you are looking for a needy dog who will want to glue themselves to you, you couldn’t ask for a better dog than the Cocker Sheltie.

 Parent Breeds of the Cocker Sheltie